 |

 Welcome to St. John-Emmanuel Lutheran School.
 We are a non-public school accredited by the state of Indiana and National Lutheran School Accreditation.
-Children at St. John-Emmanuel attend one of two campuses which focus on specific developmental needs of students.
-Children in four-year-old prekindergarten through third grade attend our Emmanuel campus (9909 Wayne Trace).
+Children at St. John-Emmanuel attend one of two campuses which focus on the specific developmental needs of the students.
+Children in three-year-old preschool through third grade attend our Emmanuel campus (9909 Wayne Trace).
 Learners in fourth through eighth grade attend our St. John campus (12912 Franke Road).
-We are priviledged to be supported by two congregations, St. John (Flatrock) and Emmanuel (Soest) who prayerfully, financially, and in many other ways help our students to be part of the church.
+We are privileged to be supported by two congregations, St. John (Flatrock) and Emmanuel (Soest) who prayerfully, financially, and in many other ways help our students to be part of the church.
 If you are looking for a school where your child will grow in faith, academics, relationships, and emotionally, contact us to find out how we can minister to your child.

 |